Antikyth/Antikyth/README.md

 ### Hello!
 I'm just a student who loves learning and programming.
-I love sharing my discoveries with others, and making it easier for the next person to do make those same discoveries.
+I love sharing my discoveries with others, and making it easier for the next person to do the same.

 ### [[AquariWM](https://github.com/AquariWM)]
 - [AquariWM Server](https://github.com/AquariWM/aquariwm): a modular window manager for X11.